-Sources: Investment Company Institute, Federal Reserve Board, Department of Labor, National Association of Government Defined Contribution Administrators, American Council of Life Insurers, Internal Revenue Service Statistics of Income Division, and Government Accountability Office; see Investment Company Institute 2015 more than 26 million employer-based DC retirement plan participant accounts as of June 2015.
+Sources: Investment Company Institute, Federal Reserve Board, Department of Labor, National Association of Government Defined Contribution Administrators, American Council of Life Insurers, and Internal Revenue Service Statistics of Income Division; see Investment Company Institute 2016 employer-based DC retirement plan participant accounts as of June 2016.
 The broad scope of the recordkeeper survey provides valuable insights about recent withdrawal, contribution, asset allocation, and loan decisions of participants in these plans.
-The most recent survey covered DC plan participants' activities in the first six months of 2015.
-In this period, stock prices only edged up a bit (Figure 2); on net, the S&P 500 total return index was up 1.2 percent in the first half of 2015.
+The most recent survey covered DC plan participants' activities in the first six months of 2016.
+In this period, stock prices edged up (Figure 2); on net, the S&P 500 total return index was up 3.8 percent in the first half of 2016.

-DC Plan Participants' Activities in 2015:H1
+DC Plan Participants' Activities in 2016:H1

 The withdrawal and contribution data indicate that essentially all DC plan participants continued to save in their retirement plans at work.
-DC plan participants' withdrawal activity during the first half of 2015 was in line with activity observed during the first half of the prior year, and a negligible share of participants stopped contributing during 2015:H1.
-In 2015:H1, 2.2 percent of DC plan participants took withdrawals from their DC plan accounts, with 0.9 percent taking hardship withdrawals (Figure 3, top panel).
-These levels of activity are similar to those observed in the first half of 2014.
-In 2015:H1, 1.8 percent of DC plan participants stopped making contributions, compared with 2.1 percent in 2014:H1.
+DC plan participants' withdrawal activity during the first half of 2016 was in line with activity observed during the first half of the prior year, and a negligible share of participants stopped contributing during 2016:H1.
+In 2016:H1, 2.1 percent of DC plan participants took withdrawals from their DC plan accounts, with 0.8 percent taking hardship withdrawals (Figure 3, top panel).
+These levels of activity are similar to those observed in the first half of 2015.
+In 2016:H1, 1.8 percent of DC plan participants stopped making contributions, the same share as in 2015:H1.
 It is possible that some of these participants stopped contributing simply because they reached the annual contribution limit.